On this page

 Step #2: Check with individual accrediting agencies

-Whether interested in institutionally or programmatically accredited schools, learners can visit the websites of specific accrediting agencies to get an up-to-date list of schools in their system.
+Whether interested in institutionally or programmatically accredited schools, students can visit the websites of specific accrediting agencies to get an up-to-date list of schools in their system.
 This is especially helpful for learners pursuing roles in medical and healthcare as they can check with specific accreditors for their intended discipline.

 Step #3: Reach out to individual schools